bennadel/n-things-every-coldfusion-programmer/README.md

 ## `cfloop` tag will create `variables`-scoped variables by default

 Elevator pitch: Unless you explicitly scope the `index` / `item` / `key` iteration variables in your `cfloop` tag, ColdFusion will define them on the `variable` scope.
 If done in the context of a persisted ColdFusion component, this can create a subtle memory leak.
+This is especially problematic in some ColdFusion frameworks.

+## Using `getAsBinary` in `CFHttp` for better consistency

+Elevator pitch: Sometimes the `cfhttp` tag returns data as string; sometimes it returns it as a binary object.
+Who knows why.
+Best to use the `getAsBinary` attribute to always return binary.
+Which, of course, doesn't actually do that (in edge cases for Connection Failure).

+## `cfdump` output options

+The `cfdump` and `writeDump()` features are one of the most powerful parts of ColdFusion.
+They have loads of options that grant you fine control over the output; including writing output to the standard-out stream.

 [97-things]: https://github.com/97-things